 What metrics should you focus on?

 So now you understand why you need to be tracking maintenance metrics, but how do you know what metrics to track?
 Determining what metrics are most crucial depends on your team’s individual goals.
-What areas of your process need to be improved?
+Are there areas of your process need to be improved?
 What are the most important things to your stakeholders?
-What areas of the process are you lacking in visibility?
+Where in your process are you lacking in visibility?
 Answering these questions can help you determine what metrics you should focus on.
 With Property Meld’s new Insights Dashboard, we provide oversight into the most critical metrics to help you achieve maintenance excellence.

 Here are some standard metrics you should focus on:

-Speed to Invoice: One common complaint from property management companies is that vendors take a long time to submit an invoice for jobs they’ve completed.
+One common complaint from property management companies is that vendors take a long time to submit an invoice for jobs they’ve completed.
 This can lead to issues with your accounting department and discrepancies in your owner statements.
 Speed to invoice measures how long a vendor can submit an invoice after the work is completed.
-There are many ways you can work to improve this metric, but with Property Meld, you can set up automatic messaging requesting invoices from vendors as soon as a work order has been marked finished.
+With Property Meld, you can set up automatic messaging requesting invoices from vendors as soon as a work order has been marked finished.

 The technician utilization rate is typically expressed as a percentage.
 It represents the amount of time a technician spends on billable or productive work compared to their total available working hours.
 It indicates how effectively technicians are utilized and how much of their time is spent on tasks that directly contribute to revenue generation.